simonalbert-book/simonalbert-book.github.io/content/_index.md

 ---
-description: An example site for hugo-theme-gallery.
+description: A designer book.
-title: Hugo Gallery
+title: Simon Albert
-resources:
-  - src: corps.jpg
-    params:
-      cover: true # cover of the home page is used for OpenGraph cards, etc.
 menus:
   main:
     name: Home
     weight: -1
     # sub-galleries on list pages are sorted by date and weight (descending)
-#cascade:
-#  build:
-#    publishResources: false # do not include full images.
-Also disable download
 ---